U.S. Military Agency Faces Backlash Over Tactless Bomb Tweet On New Year’s Eve

 “Our previous NYE tweet was in poor taste & does not reflect our values.
 We apologize.
 We are dedicated to the security of America & allies.
 The New Year’s Eve post drew confusion and criticism on the social media platform,” the tweet read.

-People were unnerved by the flippant message as well as the fact that Whiteman Air Force Base and the Air Force Global Strike Command were tagged in the tweet.
-They are responsible for nuclear and nonnuclear strategic bomber fleets.
+People were unnerved by the flippant message, as well as the fact that Whiteman Air Force Base and the Air Force Global Strike Command were tagged in the tweet.
+These military organs are responsible for nuclear and nonnuclear strategic bomber fleets.

-A former director of the U.S. Office of Government Ethics shared the since-deleted tweet and asked quite the question.
+A former director of the U.S. Office of Government Ethics shared the since-deleted tweet, and asked quite the question.

-“What kind of maniacs are running this country”” Walter Shaub queried.
+“What kind of maniacs are running this country?”
+Walter Shaub queried.

 Twitter user Gravi Tas used the hashtag #stopscaringus in a reply.